 Note: USAction is no longer in operation and merged to form People’s Action in 2016

 USAction was a left-of-center advocacy nonprofit based in Washington, D.C.
-The group was created by activist Heather Booth in 1999 as a successor to the scandal-ridden consumer advocacy group Citizen Action founded by Ralph Nader in the 1970s.
+The group was created by activist Heather Booth in 1999 as a successor to the scandal-ridden consumer advocacy group Citizen Action, which she also co-founded in late 1979.

 While it was active, USAction operated as an umbrella group for 22 state community organizing affiliates and pushed for left-of-center social and economic policies.
 USAction employed a model of connecting national labor and left-of-center interests with state and local activists.
 USAction had associations with numerous labor unions, including the American Federation of State County and Municipal Employees (AFSCME), the Communication Workers of America (CWA), and the Service Employees International Union (SEIU).
 USAction used online and on-the-ground activism to organize protests, increase voter turnout, and advance issues-based campaigns.
 It provided funding, training, and leadership development for state affiliate members to “take action” on a range of topics, including jobs, health care, and elections.